ory/hydra/docs/install.md

 * `--name "Consent App Client"` is a human-readable name.
 * `--grant-types client_credentials` allows this client to perform the OAuth 2.0 Client Credentials grant.
 * `--response-types token` allows this client to request access tokens, but not authorize codes or refresh tokens.
-* `--scope hydra.keys.get` allows this client to request access tokens capable of requesting cryptographic keys.
+* `--scope hydra.consent` allows this client to request access tokens capable of managing consent requests.

 Cool, next we need to create a policy for this client as well.
 ORY Hydra uses policies to decide whether a user is allowed to do something in the system or not.
 It is different from OAuth 2.0 Scopes, as those apply only to the